horstjens/schwarzweiss/readme_windows.txt

 If you manage to open a terminal, you must type:
 C:\Python26\python.exe schwarzweiss.py
 it is probably less complicated to open schwarzweiss.py using IDLE.
-Also the readme file is not displayed correctly if you open it with notepad.
-Try to open it using a better text editor.

 Note for Mac users:
 ===================